Kloudless/kloudless-python/README.md

 ## Examples using the Python SDK

-* https://github.com/vinodc/cloud-text-editor uses create folder and file upload.
+* https://github.com/vinodc/cloud-text-editor creates folders and uploads files via the Kloudless API.

 ## TODO